lespicker/tachyons-one-page-scroll/content/products/yukon-adventure-tour.md

 Lester Picker [www.lesterpickerphoto.com](www.lesterpickerphoto.com), has more than 650 credits in major publications such as National Geographic books and magazines, Forbes, Better Homes & Gardens, Time, Inc. publications and dozens of others.
 Les was given Canada’s highest photography honor, the Northern Lights Award for Best Travel Photographer, a peer-juried competition.
 [Les’ blog](https://blog.lesterpickerphoto.com) is widely followed and often quoted by media.

-> My favorite photographic vacation ever, was to the Amazon, Galapagos and Machu Picchu with Les Picker.
+> I thought my favorite photographic vacation ever, was to the Amazon, Galapagos and Machu Picchu with Les Picker.
 There were photographic opportunities at every turn as well as expert instruction/advice.
 Then I went to the Yukon Territory on another adventure with him.
 The beauty of that area is beyond description!
 It was a photographic explosion of colors, and with his assistance, many of my images are near professional quality. …

 Please Note: medical/evacuation insurance is required for this trip.
 Les will provide suggestions for vendors upon registration.